dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Introduction.md

 - Act/When - in which we will call single method on tested object
 - Assert/Then - in which we will check result of the test, either pass or fail

-JUnit4 does not separate test blocks in any way so it is convenient to add comments to a test code.
-Especially if you are just beginning your journey with tests.
+JUnit4 does not separate test blocks in any way, so it is convenient to add comments to a test code.
+Especially, if you are just beginning your journey with tests.

 ```
     @Test